SriparnaChakraborty201/calculator/README.md

 # calculator
-it is used to calculate the result of mathematical terms and numbers
+it is used to calculate the value of numbers and give its result